LappleApple/awesome-leading-and-managing/Transitioning to Management.md

 - [The Leadership Paradox: Why Managers Must Be Consistently Inconsistent](https://getlighthouse.com/blog/leadership-paradox-consistently-inconsistent): by Lighthouse.
 Takeaway: "Balancing when to be rigid and when to be flexible is one of the hardest things to learn as a manager."
 Provides guidance on how to manage this.

+- [The Manager's Path](http://shop.oreilly.com/product/0636920056843.do): by Camille Fournier.
+A collection of advice for leaders at all levels of the career ladder.
+Valuable whether you are just starting out in management, a veteran, or just curious about common problems and challenges that managers face on a daily basis.

 - [The Missing Piece of a Manager’s Responsibilities](https://medium.com/@uicynthia/the-missing-piece-of-a-managers-responsibilities-bc64fa2678a1): by Cynthia Maxwell.
 Takeaway: "[it's] 'digging deep': owning your successes and knowing that you can overcome whatever challenges come your way."

 - [The Most Important Management Concept You’re Missing](https://getlighthouse.com/blog/management-concept): by Lighthouse.
 The article advocates Task Relevant Maturity, described like so: “How often you monitor should not be based on what you believe your subordinate can do in general, but on [their] experience with a specific task and [their] prior performance with it – [their] task relevant maturity…as the subordinate’s work improves over time, you should respond with a corresponding reduction in the intensity of the monitoring.”

 - [The Most Important, Yet Overlooked Management Skill](https://getlighthouse.com/blog/management-skill): by Lighthouse.
 Takeaway: Curiosity is the most important trait of a leader.
 Ask questions.

 - [New Leader's 100-Day Action Plan & First 90 Days](https://docs.google.com/document/d/1w0JPuwaJSmDbrpv9n4FSXmHXS6XuKM-lcvQ-mIKo89A/edit): by Joe Goldberg (summary).
 Highly detailed document with TOC.
 Covers topics ranging from due diligence (before you accept a job) to choosing the right approach for the culture and context.